Magellan Clay Telescope

 stellar populations in nearby galaxies

-site Las Campanas Observatory, Atacama Region, Chile
+surface form: Las Campanas Observatory, Atacama Region, Chile

 skyCoverage southern sky

-telescopeArrayMember Magellan telescopes
+telescopeArrayMember Magellan Telescopes

 telescopeClass large-aperture research telescope

-twinWith Magellan Baade Telescope
+twinWith Baade Telescope

 usedFor astronomical research